rmd926/NYCU-VST/Lab2/README.md

 ## Attention

-to_txt.py has some bugs that may make your submission.txt has tremendous bias and error, you can refer to to_txt.py but please do some modifications to make sure your mapping of the prediction bboxes will be correct.
+to_txt.py might have some bugs that may make your submission.txt has tremendous bias and error, you can refer to to_txt.py but please do some modifications to make sure your mapping of the prediction bboxes will be correct.